Tokyo Digital Nomad Guide (2026)

 - 100 yen shops: Daiso, Seria for household items

-Delivery Apps
+Food Delivery

-- Uber Eats, Demae-Can, Wolt
+- Wolt

 🏥 Health & Safety

-- Health insurance mandatory for the new digital nomad visa; recommended for all.
+Japan is among the safest cities worldwide—lost items generally returned.
+Health insurance is mandatory for the new digital nomad visa; recommended for all.
+Pharmacies (drugstores): English sometimes spoken, basic OTC meds widely available.

-- For major illness: check Japan Visitor’s Medical Guide for English-speaking clinics/hospitals.
+For major illness, check Japan Visitor’s Medical Guide for English-speaking clinics/hospitals.

-🏞️ Local Experiences & Things to Do
+🌄 Things to Do

 - Themed Cafés: Animal, maid, gaming, and “pop-culture” cafés abound